zemian/firepage/readme.md

       }
     ```
 * "files_to_menu_links": Remap file or dir name in generated menu_links with better label or hide it completely.
-  If `hide` attribute is set, then it only hide from menu link, but it will still shows in Admin interface.
+  If `hide` attribute is set, then it only hide the file from menu link, but it will still shows in Admin interface.
+  If the entry match to a folder (menu dir path), then an the entire folder will be hidden.
     ```
       "files_to_menu_links": {
         "readme.md" : { "order": 0, "label" : "Home" },